 The most common mental health conditions are:

-In the UK an estimated one in four adults will experience a mental health condition each year.
-The Organisation for Economic Co-operation and Development estimates the cost of mental health to the UK economy at £70 billion per year – or, put another way, 4.5 per cent of the country’s gross domestic product.
+In the UK an estimated one in six adults will experience a mental health condition each year.
+The Stevenson/Farmer ‘Thriving at Work’ report (2017) estimates the cost of mental health to the UK economy at £74-99 billion a year.

 Mental illness can affect many areas of people’s lives, impacting on physical health, causing problems finding work and making it difficult managing money.